the-winter/a-project/README.md

 ## Description

-Designed and implemented a community choir website with member-only login functionality.
+Designed and implemented a website with member-only login functionality.

 ![](/public/images/screen1.png)